Matrix balancing based interior point methods for point set matching problems: Appendix

 \subsection{Early termination}

 The following rounding procedure could quickly provide a KKT candidate point before the degeneracy of Schur complement matrices occurs.
-Consider the case, where the optimal solution to (\ref{P0}) exists uniquely, $x\in \Pi_n$.
 Suppose that one diagonal in $\IT(x^{(t)})$ dominates other diagonals for some $t$.
 Then we have early termination of the interior point method, i.e., a permutation matrix can be identified as one optimal solution from $\IT(x^{(t)})$.
 For simplicity, the following discussion does not involve support constraints.